Harry Osborn: Fictional character biography

 Harry Osborn as the second Green Goblin, battling Spider-Man on the cover of The Amazing Spider-Man #136 by John Romita, Sr.

 Harry is dumped by Mary Jane Watson due to being fed up with his self-destructive lifestyle.
 Disconsolate, Harry turns to drugs and overdoses on amphetamines.
 He recovers at home instead of at a hospital, as Norman wanted to keep the matter quiet, and a doctor diagnoses him with schizophrenia.
 After Norman is supposedly killed, Harry swears vengeance and confronts Peter as the second Green Goblin.

 Not wanting to hurt Harry, Peter avoids fighting his old friend.
 After Spider-Man thwarts Harry's initial attempt on his life, Harry is knocked unconscious and taken into police custody.
 Harry is put in the care of psychologist Bart Hamilton who extracts information from Harry through hypnosis.
 Hamilton then raids one of Harry's hideouts as the third Green Goblin.
 Harry is released and considered cured, sustaining a concussion that makes him forget his knowledge of Spider-Man's identity.

 For a while, Harry's life seems back on track; his company begins turning profits once more, and he develops a romance with Liz Allan after they meet at the wedding of Betty Brant and Ned Leeds.
 Not long after the two are married, and eventually they have a son, Normie Osborn, who is named after Norman.

 This tranquility is shattered when the aftereffects of the "Inferno" event break the barrier between Harry's conscious and subconscious minds.
 Once again, he remembers being the Goblin and his hatred of Spider-Man.
 Harry convinces himself that Peter resents the Osborns' "stable family life" due to never having been wanted by his own parents or guardians, when in fact it was the opposite.
 Harry takes a new version of the Goblin Formula and attacks Spider-Man, but dies from the formula's effects.

 Following Harry's death, two digital versions of him appear: one was created by Harry himself, while the other was created by the Scrier cabal to manipulate Normie.

-It's later revealed that Harry's soul is tortured in Hell, where he's labelled as the Goblin Prince by Mephisto until Doctor Strange frees him.
+It is later revealed that Harry's soul is tortured in Hell, where he is labelled as the Goblin Prince by Mephisto until Doctor Strange frees him.